wieden-kennedy/pyrowire/docs/doc_sections/messages.rst

 ==================

 pyrowire's primary object of note is a message.
-When an SMS (or MMS) is received by your application, pyrowire will construct a dictionary object from it, using most all available properties provided by the TwiML request body.
+When an SMS (or MMS) is received by your application, pyrowire will construct a dictionary object from it, using most of the properties provided by the TwiML request body.

 See `Anatomy of a Message <./doc_sections/appendices#appendix-b-the-anatomy-of-a-pyrowire-message>`_  for more information message properties.